-11 11.
+1911 11.
 Enforcement

-- 11.1 This Licensing Authority's principles are that it will be guided by the Gambling Commission's Guidance for local authorities and will endeavour to be: - a) Proportionate: we will only intervene when necessary and remedies will be appropriate to the risk posed; - b) Accountable: we will justify decisions, and be subject to public scrutiny; - c) Consistent: rules and standards will be joined up and implemented fairly; - d) Transparent: we will be open, and keep regulations simple and user friendly; and - e) Targeted: we will focus on the problem, and minimise side effects. - 11.2 As per the Gambling Commission's Guidance for local authorities, this Licensing Authority will endeavour to avoid duplication with other regulatory regimes as far as possible.
+- 49.11.1 11.1 This Licensing Authority's principles are that it will be guided by the Gambling Commission's Guidance for local authorities and will endeavour to be: - a) Proportionate: we will only intervene when necessary and remedies will be appropriate to the risk posed; - b) Accountable: we will justify decisions, and be subject to public scrutiny; - c) Consistent: rules and standards will be joined up and implemented fairly; - d) Transparent: we will be open, and keep regulations simple and user friendly; and - e) Targeted: we will focus on the problem, and minimise side effects. - 49.211.2 41.2 As per the Gambling Commission's Guidance for local authorities, this Licensing Authority will endeavour to avoid duplication with other regulatory regimes as far as possible.

-- 11.3 This Licensing Authority will also adopt a risk-based inspection programme.
-The Gambling Commission Guidance suggests that the criteria the authority will utilise in this respect are included in this statement.
-However, the Local Better Regulation Office (responsible for co-ordinating regulatory functions) suggests that a planned intervention should only take place where the circumstances warrant such action.
-It is likely that a biannual inspection of licensed premises will be undertaken at the time of renewal of the premises licence. - 11.4 The main enforcement and compliance role for this Licensing Authority in terms of the Gambling Act 2005 will be to ensure compliance with the premises licences and other permissions which it authorises.
-The Gambling Commission will be the enforcement body for the operating and personal licences.
-It is also worth noting that concerns about manufacture, supply or repair of gaming machines will not be dealt with by the Licensing Authority but will be notified to the Gambling Commission. - 11.5 This Statement proposes that a graduated response is taken where offences against gambling legislation are found or where licence conditions have been contravened.
-An isolated administrative offence, may be dealt with purely by way of written warning whilst more serious offences which have either been committed over a period of time or which have a significant impact upon the licensing objectives, may result in a referral for prosecution. - 11.6 Bearing in mind the principle of transparency, this Licensing Authority's enforcement/compliance protocols/written agreements will be available upon request to the Licensing Officer.
-Our risk methodology will also be available upon request. - 11.7 The Licensing Authority recognises that certain bookmakers may have a number of premises within its area.
-In order to ensure that any non-compliance is recognised and resolved at the earliest stage, operators are requested to give the authority a single named point of contact, who should be a senior individual, and whom the authority will contact first should there be any compliance queries or should any issues arise. - 11.8 The Licensing Authority will seek to work actively with the Police, the Gambling Commission and other responsible authorities in enforcing gambling legislation. - 11.9 This Licensing Authority will continue to be a partner in the local licensing liaison group, and will keep itself informed of developments as regards to best practice in its consideration of the regulatory functions of local authorities.
+- 49.811.5 This Statement proposes that a graduated response is taken where offences against gambling legislation are found or where licence conditions have been contravened.
+An isolated administrative offence, may be dealt with purely by way of written warning whilst more serious offences which have either been committed over a period of time or which have a significant impact upon the licensing objectives, may result in a referral for prosecution. - 49.911.6 41.6_Bearing in mind the principle of transparency, this Licensing Authority's enforcement/compliance protocols/written agreements will be available upon request to the Licensing Officer.
+Our risk methodology will also be available upon request. - 19.111.7 41.7 The Licensing Authority recognises that certain bookmakers may have a number of premises within its area.
+In order to ensure that any non-compliance is recognised and resolved at the earliest stage, operators are requested to give the authority a single named point of contact, who should be a senior individual, and whom the authority will contact first should there be any compliance queries or should any issues arise.

+- 49.1311.8 41.8 The Licensing Authority will seek to work actively with the Police, the Gambling Commission and other responsible authorities in enforcing gambling legislation. - 49.1511.9 41.9 This Licensing Authority will continue to be a partner in the local licensing liaison group, and will keep itself informed of developments as regards to best practice in its consideration of the regulatory functions of local authorities.

-12 Complaints against a Licensed Premises
+2112 12.
+Complaints against a Licensed Premises

-12.1 The Licensing Authority will investigate relevant complaints against licensed premises of any description.
+- 21.112.1 -12.1 The Licensing Authority will investigate relevant complaints against licensed premises of any description.
 In the first instance, complainants should raise the complaint directly with the licence holder or business concerned.
 All complaints will be investigated by the licensing department and enforcement action taken as deemed appropriate and proportionate to the findings and circumstances of each complaint.
 It is recognised that another agency may be the more appropriate body to investigate the complaint.
-In such circumstances, the Licensing Authority will maintain liaison with that agency.

-- Where necessary, the Licensing Authority will initially arrange a meeting with the licence holder to address, clarify and try to resolve the issues of concern. - 12.3 This process will not override the right of any interested party or Responsible Authority to request a review of a licence by the Licensing Committee at any stage following the grant of a premises licence or if the particular concerns are not addressed in a way that fulfils the licensing objectives.
+In such circumstances, the Licensing Authority will maintain liaison with that agency. - 21.512.3 This process will not override the right of any interested party or Responsible Authority to request a review of a licence by the Licensing Committee at any stage following the grant of a premises licence or if the particular concerns are not addressed in a way that fulfils the licensing objectives.

-13 Reviews
+2313 Reviews